jexxa-projects/Jexxa/tutorials/HelloJexxa/README.md

 * How to write a simple application using Jexxa
 * How to bind different technology-stacks to the `BoundedContext` object
-* How to access the running Jexxa-application from outside
+* How to control the running application from outside via `BoundedContext` object

 ## What you need